alvinyap510/project-aws-ec2-trading-bot/README.md

 2. Select Launch Intstance
    ![Select Launch Instance](img/launch-instance.png)

 3. Select your desired OS.
-In here Ubuntu was selected for its beginner friendlyness
+In here Ubuntu was selected for its beginner friendlyness, and also it seems like only Amazon Linux and Ubuntu supports cloud shell
    ![Select OS](img/select-os.png)

 4. Generate a keypair to SSH into the EC2 instance from your own machine.
 Store the .pem file in a secure place